-The Master of Design (Interaction track) is a two-year practice and research based program that supports students with professional experience and undergraduate training in Interaction Design, but also in Communication Design (COMD), Industrial Design (ID), and more.
+The Master of Design (Interaction) is a two-year, practice and research-based program that supports students with professional experience and undergraduate training in Interaction Design (IxD), Communication Design (COMD), Industrial Design (ID), and more.

-As in with the Interdisciplinary track, MDes students in Interaction work closely with their thesis supervisor while also gaining valuable insight and experience from other faculty and peers.
-As a student, you will learn to identify the context for your own practice through internship offerings, writing projects, group critiques, field trips, and lectures and studio visits from renowned designers.
+Working closely with your thesis supervisor, faculty and peers, you will learn to identify the context for your own practice through internship offerings, writing projects, group critiques, field trips, and lectures and studio visits from renowned designers.